 I went to Lancaster a bit shy, but it was the right environment for me to grow.
 What really struck me was the nature of the relationships that existed between students and teachers, which made it OK to discuss, challenge and debate with a person who was in authority.
-Wherever I've worked - from the BBC to Netflix and Twitter - that skill has been vital.
+This has been critical to making an impact whilst leading communications for big, matrixed organisations like the BBC, Netflix and Twitter.